wiso/countingworkspace/README.md

 Very simple python package to create very simple counting experiment RooFit workspaces.

 The statistical model describes the migration of events from truth-bins (e.g. processes) and reco-category.
+The implemented likelihood is a product of Poissonian distributions:

 There are some utilies to run toys.